Different Approaches to Global Process Owner Design in Purchase-to-Pay

-Some of the comments made by Peeriosity member regarding this poll include the following:
+Some of the comments made by Peeriosity members regarding this poll include the following:

 Manufacturing Member: Our global process owner role has responsibility for only the Accounts Payable portion; for Purchase to Order it is shared within the Supply Management function.
 The GPO-AP has direct responsibility for U.S. AP operations, plus policy and systems globally in a matrix, liaison approach.

-Computers & Electronics Member: We have a P2P global process owner by title, but in reality this person only has responsibility for AP, not Purchasing.
-Purchasing is divided up between direct and indirect procurement and there are multiple owners depending on the division and region.
+Computers & Electronics Member: We have a P2P global process owner by title, but in reality, this person only has responsibility for AP, not Purchasing.
+Purchasing is divided into direct and indirect procurement and there are multiple owners depending on the division and region.
 As a result, this somewhat limits our ability to drive full standardization.

 Consumer Products & Services Member: The GPO role at PepsiCo is responsible for influencing policy and systems.

 Healthcare, Pharmaceuticals, Biotech Member: P2P process owners are separate in Global Sourcing (Procure) and Accounts payable (Pay) organizations.
-We have a global SOX P2P owner, however operationally each function has their own process owner that manages process and policies in their area.
+We have a global SOX P2P owner, however operationally each function has its own process owner that manages processes and policies in its area.

-Manufacturing Member: I guess it goes without saying, but responsibility for process as well.
+Manufacturing Member: I guess it goes without saying, but responsibility for the process as well.